Millennium-Group/file-transfer-test/README.md

 IMPORTANT:
-If you don't have Visual Studio 2022 installed, you might need to install Visual Studio 2022 C++ X86 [https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022] redistributable in order to test the executables directly from "bin" folder.
+If you don't have Visual Studio 2022 installed, you might need to install Visual Studio 2022 C++ X86 [https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022] redistributable in order to test the executables directly from the "bin" folder.
 NOTE: You need to install only the X86 (32 bit) version of the Visual Studio 2022 C++ redist library.

 To build the solution (refer to the Folder_struct.png):
 1. boost_1_83_0 (latest) [https://www.boost.org/users/download/] needs to be installed into the solution folder.
 Download the windows archive and unzip the root boost folder into the solution folder.
 Rename the unzipped boost folder (currently boost_1_83_0) to "boost_latest".
 Run bootstrap.bat first and then b2.exe after that.
 2. OpenSSL for Windows (32 bit version) also needs to be installed.
 The installer can be obtained from here: Win32 OpenSSL v3.2.0 (exe) [https://slproweb.com/products/Win32OpenSSL.html].
 Install OpenSSL_Win32 inside the solution folder.

 The solution provides only 32 bit versions of client/server apps.
-64 bit versions could be easilly added too if needed.
+64 bit versions could be easily added too if needed.

 Further improvements could be made as follows:
 - In the Client project, replace all blocking socket read and write operations by their async_ counterparts.
 The challenge that we'll face here is to provide a different (circular) buffer when using async_read_until from the socket, because this method doesn't stop on the first encountered delimiter, but also keeps some trailing bytes which need to be reused on the next read.
-- Better error and excpetion handling in both Server and Client projects.
+- Better error and exception handling in both Server and Client projects.